AnyChart/docs.anychart.com/Supported_Data_Formats.md

 ###XML
 XML format is useful if you prefer declarative style for chart configurations.
-Also it's older AnyChart version salute which was generally XML based.
+Also, all previous versions of AnyChart were XML based, so this way of setting data may be what you got used to.
-We recommend to use JavaScript API which give more flexibility at all.
+We still recommend everyone to use JavaScript API, but you can stick with XML format – it just has a little bit less perfect performance and is less flexible in terms of customization.
 ```
-//create XML string
+// create an XML string
 var xmlString = '<xml>' +
                 '<chart type="pie" >' +
                   '<data>' +